Trail Closures: Peregrine Falcon Nesting

 Taking Acadia's Pulse: Scientific Monitoring in National Parks

-Discovering National Park Science: Join an Ecosystem Monitoring Field Trip
+Discovering National Park Science: Ecosystem Monitoring Field Trip

 Cost: $849 (course fee, lab fee, meals, lodging, on-site transportation, class materials)